m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Send a test mail and enter your credentials to ensure your setups up and working fine.

-You can now Create various Users on your VPS mail sevrer and create various associated mail accounts for sending/recieving capability.
+You can now Create various Users on your VPS mail server and create various associated mail accounts for sending/receiving capability.

 `sudo adduser -m Yahoo` --> Add user with home directory